ospf2fullstack/openCommunity/README.md

 ## Purpose
 Some cool purpose I guess.
 But really, we're just nerds geeking out on this tech and trying to onboard more humans.

+# How to get started
+## Get Container Environments Configured
+Setup your infrastructure, these are only suggestions:
+1. K3S (raspberry pi edition)
+2. Docker Desktop
+3. AWS EKS
+4. Google Kubernetes Engine (GKE)

 ---